 HighSpeedOptions prides itself on providing honest, quality content.
 While we may be compensated when you make a purchase through links on our site, all opinions are our own.
 Here's how we make money.

 Broadband internet customers should never pay more than they need for their monthly service.
 Fees can add up quickly, especially with modems and routers.
-Many providers charge a monthly equipment rental fee that can run up to $14 per month.
+Many internet providers charge a monthly equipment rental fee that can run up to $14 per month.
 In addition to the cost, there are more advanced technologies available that could provide you with increased internet speeds or better coverage for your home network.
 Of course, using a rented modem and router is a convenient solution for many… but does the flexibility outweigh the cost?
 Is it better to buy your own modem and router?
 Let’s weigh your options and save you money.